harhog/MiddleMan/README.md

 **Installation & Usage**

-    1.Download the Release Go to the Releases page and download MiddleMan.exe.
+*    Download the Release Go to the Releases page and download MiddleMan.exe.

-    2.Run the Program Simply double-click the file.
+*    Run the Program Simply double-click the file.
 An icon will appear in your system tray indicating that MiddleMan is active.

-    (Optional) Add to Startup To have the tool start automatically with Windows:
+*    (Optional) Add to Startup To have the tool start automatically with Windows:

-        Press Win + R, type shell:startup, and hit Enter.
+*    Press Win + R, type shell:startup, and hit Enter.

-        Create a shortcut to MiddleMan.exe in that folder.
+*    Create a shortcut to MiddleMan.exe in that folder.

 ## 🛠️ Building from Source